Performance

 Mainland China

-• Sunflower Project - ASUS Lecturers in Schools: Starting in 2023, the "Sunflower Project" was launched.
+- Sunflower Project - ASUS Lecturers in Schools: Starting in 2023, the “Sunflower Project” was launched.
 The ASUS lecturers independently developed over 10 courses covering topics such as technology, environmental protection, and the arts.
-These courses are taught in schools, aiming to broaden students’ horizons, enhance their cultural understanding, and improve their overall competencies to aid in youth development while also cultivating industry talent.
-So far, pilot programs have been completed in two schools, educating nearly a hundred students.
+These courses are taught in schools, aiming to broaden students’ horizons and aid in youth development.

 Australia

-• ASUS Australia has joined the NSW National Television and Computer Recycling Scheme to reduce environmental impact: Through participation in the NSW National Television and Computer Recycling Scheme, a total of 10.40 tonnes of discarded televisions, computers, printers, and computer products were recycled in 2023.
+Through participation in the NSW National Television and Computer Recycling Scheme for the second year, a total of 12.44 tonnes of discarded televisions, computers, printers, and computer products were recycled in 2024.

 Colombia